 Digging Deeper

-To better understand why these questions are important, or to dig deeper into the simple attack scenarios that lie behind these questions, please join us in our April webinar 13 Ways To Break “Secure” OT Remote Access Systems – And questions you should be asking your OT SRA vendor about these attacks.
+To better understand why these questions are important, or to dig deeper into the simple attack scenarios that lie behind these questions, watch our webinar 13 Ways To Break “Secure” OT Remote Access Systems – And questions you should be asking your OT SRA vendor about these attacks.

 About the author